wangxiaoyunanne/docs/source/interesting_research.html.md

 ## SHOVE ASIDE, PUSH: THE CASE FOR PULL-BASED GRAPH PROCESSING

 S. R. Grossman, “SHOVE ASIDE, PUSH: THE CASE FOR PULL-BASED GRAPH PROCESSING,” Ph.D. dissertation, Stanford University Department of Electrical Engineering, Nov.
 2018. [[url](https://stacks.stanford.edu/file/druid:pr584hs3251/dissertation-augmented.pdf)]

+## Tigr: Transforming Irregular Graphs for GPU-Friendly Graph Processing

+Amir Hossein Nodehi Sabet, Junqiao Qiu, and Zhijia Zhao.
+2018.
+Tigr: Transforming Irregular Graphs for GPU-Friendly Graph Processing.
+In Proceedings of the Twenty-Third International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS '18), pp. 622–636. [[doi](https://doi.org/10.1145/3173162.3173180)]

+### Summary

+Preprocesses scale-free datasets to reduce irregularity by splitting high-degree nodes into sets of lower-degree nodes.
+This can be done virtually without modifying the underlying graph structure by adding additional virtual data structures atop it.

+### Assessment (JDO)

+I read this as "requiring preprocessing" but preprocessing times do not appear to be included in the results.
+This is an incomplete comparison.